-Freshers' Week
+Freshers' Week (back to index)

-Students are not normally eligible for DSA funding during Freshers' week as this in not an official part of their course.
+Students are not normally eligible for DSA funding during Freshers' week as this is not an official part of their course.
 However, we can award DSA for any course related activities a student may have to attend during this week e.g. inductions with tutors or campus tours.